BlaqueDevs/se-assignment-day-4-software-project-management-Pheonixai/README.md

 ## 3. Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?
 Answer: Agile methodologies involved an iterative approach to a project.
 Advantages include : 1.
-It allowed the project to respond to changes.
+It allows the project to respond to changes.
-2. Allowed for customer feedback
+2. Allows for customer feedback
 3. Encouraged team collaboration as the work could be broken down and each team could work on different sections

 Disadvantages include: